adtrak-core/boilerplate/wp-content/plugins/post-to-google-my-business/readme.txt

 = Why is/are my location(s) grayed out? =

-Not every Google My Business listing is allowed to use the "LocalPostAPI".
-Especially chains of locations (businesses with 10+ locations) are blocked from using it.
-This means the plugin can't post to them.
+Not every Google My Business listing is allowed to create posts on Google My Business (localPostAPI is disabled).
+This means the plugin can't create posts on those locations.
+First, make sure your location is fully verified & live.
+Business chains (10+ locations) are normally exempt from creating posts, but are temporarily allowed to create them to share updates about the corona virus.

 = Why are my scheduled posts being published too late/not at all? =